tdogcodes/tdogcodes/README.md

 # Hi, I'm Tracy ✌️

-I'm a web developer at GungHo Entertainment, currently pursuing a computer science degree at Western Governors University.🦉 <br/>
+I'm a Web Developer at GungHo Entertainment, currently pursuing a Computer Science degree at Western Governors University.🦉 <br/>
-Based in Hemet, California, I enjoy bringing ideas to life online, and making them aesthetic and responsive. 🖥️
+Based in Hemet, California, I enjoy bringing ideas to life online, and learning new technologies along the way. 🖥️

 ## My Stack 🛠️
-- React, Javascript, Typescript, CSS, HTML, Next, Zustand, Firebase, Tailwind, Shadcn, Vitest, Git, PostgreSQL, Prisma
+- React, Typescript, Next, Zustand, Tailwind, Shadcn, Git, Postgres, Prisma

 ## Currently Working on... 🚧
-- TdogAnime - A free anime/manga streaming service with new series and all the latest episodes
+- A kanban style project management app, with an admin dashboard, ticketing system, and realtime analytics, made with Refine, Nest.js, and styled with Ant Design
 - 4 different WGU classes, each one about Java
 - Caring for my fruit/veggie garden